Pabau GO app

 • Automated follow-ups, recalls, and reminders

-• Lead management that tracks enquiries from first touch
+• Lead management that tracks inquiries from first touch

 • Reviews and feedback requests sent after every appointment